The Very Worst Thing a Christian can Settle for-

 Just because we can control something doesn’t mean we should-

 Anytime I have attempted to control another human being or the outcome of a situation without clear direction from God I have made a flaming-hot mess out of that situation.
 Seriously.
 Every.
 Single.
 Time.
-It’s important to remember that when we attempt to control things we have no business controlling we are essentially declaring with our actions that we do not really believe God is good or that He should be sovereign over people or the outcome of situations.
+It’s important to remember that when we attempt to control things we have no business controlling we are essentially declaring with our actions that we do NOT really believe God is good or that He should be sovereign over people or the outcome of situations.
 I am not advocating Christians take on a “what will be will be” attitude towards life.
 I do believe there plenty of situations in life where we should proactively deal with issues but never without some serious prayer and God’s clear direction (Psalm 27:14, Acts 1).

 The only person you can really control is yourself-